hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

+Imagine a mine where copper ore is crushed to extract the metal, with the remaining material or *gangue* dumped from a chute into a triangular pile.
+This pile is called the *tailings*.
 The tailings sit in the middle of a base of width $B$, with a large drop to either side which limits the maximum size of the standing layer.